Publication: June 2025

 New Zealand Cloud Computing Market Trends

-New Zealand’s Ultra-Fast Broadband (UFB) network offers competitive speeds compared to Australia’s National Broadband Network (NBN), with higher upload speeds and fewer service outages.
+• Advancements in Broadband Infrastructure: New Zealand’s Ultra-Fast Broadband (UFB) network offers competitive speeds compared to Australia’s National Broadband Network (NBN), with higher upload speeds and fewer service outages.
 The reliability of the UFB network further facilitates cloud adoption, enabling businesses to operate seamlessly on cloud platforms.
-With continuous improvements in broadband infrastructure, New Zealand is poised to accelerate its digital transformation and support a growing number of tech-driven enterprises.

-The merger of 2degrees and Vocus NZ has created New Zealand’s third-largest telecom provider, with an annual turnover exceeding $1 billion.
-This consolidation is expected to enhance competition in the telco space and improve service offerings for cloud-based businesses.
-As these companies come together, they bring a wealth of experience and resources that will likely drive innovation and efficiency in the sector, benefiting both consumers and enterprises alike.
+• Strategic Mergers in the Telecommunication Sector: The merger of 2degrees and Vocus NZ has created New Zealand’s third-largest telecom provider, with an annual turnover exceeding US$1 billion.
+This consolidation enhances competition in the telco space and improves service offerings for cloud-based businesses.

 New Zealand Cloud Computing Market Developments